On volumes and the generic invariance of Fano type varieties: Fujita approximation and Jiao's result on volumes of big divisors

 for any Zariski-dense subset $S'\subseteq S$. \end{theorem}

 The following theorem can be considered as a reduction mod $p$ version of Theorem \ref{main111}.

-\begin{theorem} Let $X$ be a projective variety over $\C$, $D$ a Cartier divisor, and let $R$ be a finitely generated $\Z$-algebra such that there is a model $X_R$ of $X$ over $R$.
-For a closed point $s\in \Spec R$, write $X_{\overline{s}}$ the geometric fiber of $X$ at $s$.
-Then
+\begin{theorem} Let $X$ be a normal projective variety over $\C$, $D$ a Cartier divisor, and let $R$ be a finitely generated $\Z$-algebra such that there is a model $X_R$ of $X$ over $R$.
+For a closed point $s\in \Spec R$,

 for any Zariski-dense subset $S'\subseteq \Spec R$. \end{theorem}

 \begin{proof} Note that the proof is almost the same as \cite{Jia25}*{Proof of Theorem 1.1}.

 Using the upper semicontinuity property of cohomology (refer to \cite{Har77}*{Theorem 12.8}), it follows that